 By Teresa Younger •

-I gave this response, “My daughter is a young adult who laughs loudly and often.
+I gave this response: “My daughter is a young adult who laughs loudly and often.
 She seems happy and is happily maintaining a safe space she built for our community where we can be ourselves, build one another up and grow.
 She is a brave girl.
-While advocating for inclusiveness and my daughter’s bravery aren’t enough to keep her 100% safe, it is a happier, more fulfilling life than living in a cave sharing at shadows.”
+While advocating for liberation, and my daughter’s bravery aren’t enough to keep her 100% safe, it is a happier, more fulfilling life than living in a cave sharing in the shadows.”

 Teresa Younger is an educator who enjoys history, writing, gardening, and loves being a part of a vibrant community.
 She earned her bachelor’s degree from UVA and her Master’s degree in education from USC, and has been living in Virginia since 2003 with her family.